Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 Camellia’s Tea House

 There are many lofty tea rooms in London, but Camellia’s Tea House is more accessible, albeit you find their teas at fancy UK hotels such as The Lanesborough, the Mandarin Oriental and Shangri-La at The Shard.
-The healthy tea blends and infusions were created by one of the founders Lubna Madan, a qualified Homeopath.
+The healthy tea blends and infusions were created by one of the founders Lubna Madan, a qualified homeopath.
 If you have any health concern such as a cold, allergy, diabetes, high blood pressure, insomnia, high cholesterol, bad digestion, skin problems or just need to detox or relieve stress, you will find the right blend.

 Camellia's Tea HouseLubna, one of the owners, blending tea